This is about a single released in 1996 from a ‘contemporary’ artist…

 After this disaster the band split up and Shaun Rider took his mate Bez, the backing singer Kermit and together they formed Black Grape.

 Notable memory: Shaun and Black Grape appeared on TFI Friday where they sang a cover of the Sex Pistols’ ‘Pretty Vacant’.

 Before this ITC had warned Channel 4 because of previous guests using the F word on live television before the watershed.
 Ryder dropped a couple of them during the song and as a result was actually named in a Channel 4 compliance manual banning him from appearing live on the channel ever again.

 Their first album was very well received and went straight to number 1.
 A year later, in time for Euro ’96 they recorded and released the track below, which got to number 6.

-Another notable and something I forgot about : Joe Strummer and Keith Allen appeared on the single too.
+Another notable and something forgotten about : Joe Strummer and Keith Allen appeared on the single too.

 The track actually has nearly everything for that perfect storm of a footie song.
-But listening to it again and looking at the lyrics though, in my opin this is something that should be put in Room 101.
+But listening to it again and looking at the lyrics though, this is something that should be put in Room 101.